CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 Changing the time period in this manner only changes the time period for the given card.
 {{</notice>}}

-### Switch to a Different Card Size

-You can switch between the different card sizes at any time.
-Only one size is visible at a time.
-To view the same card in different sizes, open a second copy of the card.
+### Change the Size of the Card

 To change the card size:

 1. Hover over the card.
-2. Hover over the Card Size Picker and move the cursor to the right or left until the desired size option is highlighted.
+2. Hover over the size picker and move the cursor to the right or left until the desired size option is highlighted.

     {{< figure src="/images/netq/card-size-picker-222.png" width="200" >}}

     One-quarter width opens a small card.
 One-half width opens a medium card.
 Three-quarters width opens a large card.
 Full width opens a full-screen card.

-3. Click the Picker.
+3. Click the picker.
 The card changes to the selected size, and might move its location on the workbench.

-### View a Description of the Card Content

-When you hover over a medium or large card, the bottom right corner turns up and is highlighted.
-Clicking the corner turns the card over where a description of the card and any relevant tabs are described.
-Hover and click the corner again to turn it back to the front side.

-{{<figure src="/images/netq/card-desc-on-back-222.png" width="400">}}

-### Reposition a Card on Your Workbench

-You can move cards around on the workbench.

-1. Click and drag the card to the left, right, above, or below another card, to where you want to place the card.

-1. Release your hold on the card when the other card becomes highlighted with a dotted line.

 ### Table Settings

-You can manipulate the data in a data grid in a full-screen card in several ways.
-The available options are displayed above each table.
-The options vary depending on the card and what is selected in the table.
+You can manipulate the tabular data displayed in a full-screen card by filtering and sorting the columns.
+To reposition the columns, drag and drop them using your mouse.
+You can also export the data presented in the table.

+The following icons are common in the full-screen card view.

 | Icon | Action | Description |
 | ---- | ---- | ---- |